developDomo/SRIE/README.md

 Open [http://localhost:3000](http://localhost:3000)

+## Database migrations

+Any change to the database should be made using the `db-migrate` cli.
+To do it, use the following commands:

+- `db-migrate create <name>`: creates a new migration.
+This will create 3 files, the migration itself, and 2 SQL scripts one for the up command and one for the down command.
+The migration changes should be placed on the up file, and the rollback commands on the down file.
+Migrations are located at `db/migrations` and sql scripts at `db/migrations/sqls`
+- `db-migrate up`: Run pending migrations. if you specify the count parameter it would run only the specified number of migrations `--count 1`
+- `db-migrate down`: Roolback the last migration.

 ## Deploy on ZEIT Now

 The easiest way to deploy your Next.js app is to use the [ZEIT Now Platform](https://zeit.co/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.